-Foothills Animal Shelter provides affordable spay and neuter procedures for pets in an effort to reduce pet overpopulation.
+Foothills Animal Shelter provides affordable spay and neuter procedures for pets in an effort to offer this quality service for our community’s pets, to contribute to the overall health of pets, and to to reduce pet overpopulation.
 We do not provide any other or additional veterinary services to public pets.

 Why should you spay/neuter your pets?
 To keep your pets safe, happy, and healthy!
 This procedure helps prevent certain cancers and avoids the high cost of caring for litters.
 It can help prevent bad behavior like running away from home to look for a mate, marking or spraying indoors and some aggression issues.
 Spaying a female animal can reduce the risk of breast tumors and uterine infections.
 Neutering your male companion animal prevents testicular cancer and some prostate problems.
 Spaying and neutering your pets is associated with longer, happier lives in general.